 East Barnet School’s Careers Education Programme is embedded into the PHSEE programme and our Assistant Headteacher with responsibility for Careers, Mr Drugan, is in school daily, ready to support students as and when they feel they need support.

-As part of the careers programme at East Barnet School we invite various speaker into school to talk about their profession or organisation, these have included Google, Fosters & Partners, KPMG and we have recently had a Film Producer/Editor, Pilot, Doctor and a Vet in school.
-These talks are advertised in the school newsletter and advertised within the school internally.
+As part of the careers programme at East Barnet School we invite various speakers into school to talk about their profession or organisation, these have included Google, Fosters & Partners, KPMG and we have recently had a Film Producer/Editor, Pilot, Doctor and a Vet in school.
+We normally arrange at least two lunchtime talks per half term from different employment sectors, advertising in the school newsletter and within the school internally.
 All year groups are invited to attend.